Back To Search Results

 Clinical Significance

-Multiple studies have shown that there is a durable, long-term clinical success from this procedure with an extremely low mortality rate.
-Because this procedure uses biological valves, it obviates the need for oral anticoagulation which would have otherwise been necessary for this particular group of patients because they would have needed mechanical valves.
-[6] The Ross procedure also eliminates the need for aortic valve replacement for up to as much as 20 years.
-This is probably due to two factors.
-One being that the autographed pulmonary valve in the place of the aortic valve has the ability to grow as the patient grows and the second being that there are lower pressures in the right side of heart creating for less stress on the pulmonary valve replacement and subsequently this leads to a reduced failure rate.
-Overall, this procedure is an excellent option for children and youth to improve survival.
-It remains to be the only operation that allows for an aortic valve replacement with a living valve substitute.
+Multiple studies have shown a durable, long-term clinical success from this procedure with an extremely low mortality rate.
+Because this procedure uses biological valves, it obviates the need for oral anticoagulation, which would have otherwise been necessary for this particular group of patients, who would have needed mechanical valves.[6]
+The Ross procedure also eliminates the need for aortic valve replacement for up to 20 years.
+This is probably due to 2 factors.
+One is that the autographed pulmonary valve in the place of the aortic valve can grow as the patient grows, and the second is that there are lower pressures on the right side of the heart, creating less stress on the pulmonary valve replacement.
+Subsequently, this leads to a reduced failure rate.
+This procedure is an excellent option for children and youth to improve survival.
+It remains the only operation that allows for an aortic valve replacement with a living valve substitute.

 Enhancing Healthcare Team Outcomes

-The American College of Cardiology/American Heart Association currently recommends Ross as a Class IIb while the Society for Thoracic Surgeons recommends this as a class III indication in patients needing aortic valve surgery (see Image.
+The American College of Cardiology/American Heart Association recommends Ross as a Class IIb.
+In contrast, the Society for Thoracic Surgeons recommends this as a Class III indication in patients needing aortic valve surgery (see Image.
 Recommendations for Aortic Valve Replacement).
-Because of the above recommendations, the utilization of the Ross procedure has been in decline.
-The emergence of transcatheter valve replacements for degenerating bioprosthetic valves which in the case of the Ross procedure are the auto and allografts are easily replaceable without the need for open-heart surgery.
-In the future, this may provide a new lease of life for the Ross procedure.
-[7][8][9][10]
+Because of the above recommendations, the utilization of the Ross procedure has been on the decline.
+The emergence of transcatheter valve replacements for degenerating bioprosthetic valves, which in the case of the Ross procedure are the auto and allografts, are easily replaceable without the need for open-heart surgery.
+In the future, this may provide a new lease of life for the Ross procedure.[7][8][9][10]

 Media